open-telemetry/opentelemetry.io/content/en/docs/concepts/signals/traces.md

 }
 ```

-A key Trace component in OpenTelemetry is a Span:
+The basic unit of a Trace in OpenTelemetry is a Span:

 A [**Span**](/docs/concepts/observability-primer/#spans) represents a unit of
 work or operation.
 Spans are the building blocks of Traces.